-Lentils are a versatile plant-based protein that’s also packed with fiber.
+Lentils are a versatile plant-based protein – great for vegan and vegetarian lifestyles!

-Lentils are a type of legume/dried bean that is round in shape and about the size of a #2 pencil eraser.
-They’re found in a variety of colors and textures such as red, brown, and green.
-Brown lentils are a bit more firm than the other two, red being the softest texture of the three.
-Lentils have an earthy semi-neutral taste to them, which makes it perfect for using these in a wide variety of ways.
-In comparison to other types of dried beans/legumes, lentils are fairly easy and quick to cook.
+Lentils are a type of legume (dried bean) that are round in shape and about the size of a #2 pencil eraser.
+They’re found in a variety of colors and textures, such as red, brown, and green.
+Brown lentils are a bit more firm than the other two, with red having the softest texture of the three.
+Lentils have an earthy, semi-neutral taste to them, which makes them perfect for use in a wide variety of ways.
+In comparison to other types of dried beans or legumes, lentils are fairly easy to cook!

 Nutrient Breakdown of Lentils:

-Lentils do not require soaking because they’re relatively quick cooking, but rinsing and washing are needed before cooking (just to make sure they’re free of small rocks or other debris).
-You may, however, enjoy soaking and sprouting lentils for added digestive ease and a bit more nutrition.
+Lentils do not require soaking because they cook relatively quickly, but rinsing and washing are needed before cooking.
+This just ensures that they’re free of small rocks or other debris.
+You may, however, enjoy soaking and sprouting lentils for added digestive ease and a bit more nutrition!

 When cooking lentils, use 3 cups water: 1 cup lentils.
 Boil the water, add lentils and simmer for 20-30 minutes until soft.